microsoft/microsoft-ui-xaml-specs/active/ItemsRepeater/ItemsRepeater-FirstVisibleIndex.md

 [ItemsRepeater](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater?view=winui-2.4) is a flexible layout control that allows you to easily display collections of items complete with custom layouts, animations, styling, and more.
 Currently, there is no built-in way to access which items are visible or realized in the viewport of the ItemsRepeater.
 This inhibits lots of interaction-based UIs and puts lots of extra work on the developer to manually determine which items are visible.

-In uniform layouts, all visible items inside of the ItemsRepeater's viewport will appear between the first and last visible index.
-Since ItemsRepeater allows for custom layouts, it's common to have non-uniform layouts, where each item has a different height or width, as well as nested layouts.
+In contiguous layouts, all visible items inside of the ItemsRepeater's viewport will appear between the first and last visible index.
+Since ItemsRepeater allows for custom layouts, it's common to have non-contiguous layouts, such as layouts where each item has an unpredictably different height or width.
 In these cases, the visible items are often non-contiguous in terms of their indices.
 For these cases, knowing the first visible index and last visible index won't be helpful, and the best way to determine what's visible is to have a list of all currently realized/visible items.

 The [ListView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listview?view=winrt-19041) and [GridView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.gridview?view=winrt-19041) controls already have properties to access the indices of their first and last visible items in the form of the [FirstVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.firstvisibleindex?view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex) and [LastVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.lastvisibleindex?view=winrt-19041) properties on their respective base panels, [ItemsStackPanel](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemsstackpanel?view=winrt-19041) and [ItemsWrapGrid](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ItemsWrapGrid?redirectedfrom=MSDN&view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex).